 Health & Wellness treats students as active participants in their health care.
 We encourage you to ask questions, to tell us your concerns and to work with us to determine how best to provide care to you.

 - We provide Medical Care, Health Education/Counseling, and Complementary Health Services (such as massage therapy, biofeedback, meditation, etc.).
 However, we are not an emergency room, and students are not able to stay overnight as they can in a hospital.

-- We also have Pharmacy, Laboratory and Radiology departments in our building.
+- We also have Pharmacy, Laboratory and Radiology services in our building.

 - We are open during the academic year as well as during school breaks and the summer.
 View our hours.

 - Medical forms to complete before you come to UNH (entrance requirements)

 - Student Health Benefits Plan (Required for students with an F1 or J1 Visa)

 - What to do if you have a medical emergency when Health & Wellness is closed?